 It's Still Free

 While many things have changed, one important thing has stayed the same: It doesn't cost any extra to use FastPass+.
 Unlike other parks, including Universal Orlando, which charges additional fees to bypass the lines of its rides and attractions, Disney includes its program as part of general admission to its parks.

 No Need to Run or Zig-Zag

 Arrive in the Afternoon and Enjoy Popular Attractions

 Let's say your plane lands midday, and you want to visit Epcot in the afternoon after you arrive at the resort and unpack.
 In the old days, it might have been virtually impossible to get a ride on Soarin'.
 Since the ride has always been in such high demand, the FastPasses were typically all distributed early in the day, and the machines were covered and no longer issuing tickets in the afternoon.
-The standby lines often swelled up to two hours or longer, making it a dicey proposition.
+The standby lines often swelled up to two hours or longer, making that option a dicey proposition.
 Now, you could reserve afternoon times for even the most coveted E-Ticket attractions weeks before you get to the parks.